Feroj7/tour-express/README.md

 * This is a digital tour booking site.
 * Here you can found different destinations for your vaccation.
 * You can book destination and also cancel your booking.
+* Admin Dashboard - Manage all bookings and add a new destination.
+* CRUD operation Create, Read, Update and Delete is used.
 * This site was created by using react, react router, firebase, node, express, mongodb.
-* CRUD operation Create, Read, Update and Delete is used.